Travel Trailer fault issues

 (c) the goods consisted of a vehicle or trailer acquired for use principally in the transport of goods on public roads.

-Almost any new caravan will cost more than $40,000.
-A caravan is ordinarily acquired, however, for personal, domestic or household use.
+Almost any new travel trailer will cost more than $40,000.
+A travel trailer is ordinarily acquired, however, for personal, domestic or household use.
 It is rarely bought for business use, although it could be.
-Furthermore, a caravan is used to carry goods (i.e. things in the caravan) on public roads.
-Legally, a caravan buyer is a consumer under Australian Consumer Law.
+Furthermore, a travel trailer is used to carry goods (i.e. things in the travel trailer) on public roads.
+Legally, a travel trailer buyer is a consumer under Australian Consumer Law.

 Every sale for consumer goods has contractual terms.
 These terms include: the product is of acceptable quality, a guarantee is fit for any disclosed purpose.
 And that goods meet their description.
 Or are like the sample or demonstration product.